-Set the stage to reenact the Purim story with these one-of-a-kind clothespin dolls.
+Set the stage for kids to reenact the Purim story with these one-of-a-kind clothespin dolls.
 To make these original dolls, you’ll need a set of clothespins, yarn, markers, and anything else you want to use for decorations.
 To tell the full Purim story, make sure you create the five main characters, Queen Esther, King Ahasuerus, Haman, Mordecai, and Queen Vashti.

 Purim Sensory Bin

 Hey, we all love Purim, but all the groggers and noisemakers can be a bit… loud.
 Grab a moment to relax with this Purim sensory bin.
 The activity takes what you love about a classic sensory bin and puts a holiday twist on it: The activities in the bin help your little ones work on their motor skills, all while learning about Purim.
 Check out the bin and see what you can put in it over on With Love Ima.

 Felt Purim Play Set